 If most of your visitors leave your website after viewing just the homepage, that’s a good sign that your homepage needs improvement.
 Try redesigning your legal website homepage page to make it more visually appealing, organized, and professional.

-The web design experts at James Publishing and Attorney Marketing can help, as can online tools.
+The web design experts at James Attorney Marketing can help, as can online tools.
 Crazy Egg provides a heatmap of your site to determine where visitors click and view the least, and Google’s PageSpeed Insights provides advice for improving your page loading speed (hint: if your homepage takes longer than a few seconds to load, most visitors won’t stick around).

 - Minimal visitor interactions

 Let’s say that you experience a consistent trickle of visitors to your site but see a minimal opt-in rate for your email newsletter.
 Set up an A/B split test to determine which types of forms and calls to action work best for conversion.

 Tools and resources like Google Analytics and Google Search Console (formerly known as Google Webmaster Tools) are gold when it comes to constantly tracking attorney marketing ROI so you can find significant patterns.
 In fact, the two integrate incredibly well.
 If you haven’t set up your Analytics and Search Console accounts, don’t wait any longer to do so.

 Additionally, there are several other tools that you can utilize to track analytics and automate processes, resulting in less manual labor.